Kacperkur/SafeNest/UserResearch.md

 ## Team Action (if any):
 + Ensure the app’s user interface and recommendations cater to younger audiences, emphasizing features that help groups or couples find suitable living spaces, such as shared accommodation filters or co-living affordability comparisons.

+# Observation 2:

+## Observvation Statement:
+Our users are primarily pet owners, consider pet-friendly housing to be preferable.

+##Supporting Data:
++ User demographic data from surveys and user profiles indicate that 80% of users have pets, with 80% of them stating that pet-friendly housing is a key decision factor when choosing a place to live.

+## Team Action (if any):
++ Prioritize features in the app that cater to users with pets, such as a "Pet-Friendly" filter, pet deposit/fees details, nearby pet services, and parks.